Thennary Graduated from Seattle University with a degree in Asian Studies and is a lover of modern Japanese culture, especially the music.

-Matsuko Ashita: The First Japanese Idol
+Matsuko Ashita the Original Japanese Idol

 Japanese idols are hardly a new thing in the J-pop landscape.
 They have been a major feature for decades.
 Still, few seem to know exactly when they started or how they originated.
 This article will answer these and several more questions.